rfercadete/grails-crm-sales/README.md

 - Project Management

-## Lead Management User Interface for Grails CRM
+## Lead Management Services for GR8 CRM
-This plugin provides a Twitter Bootstrap user interface for lead management in Grails CRM.
+This plugin provides domain classes and services for lead and sales management in GR8 CRM applications.